graalvm/graalvm-demos/README.md

 # GraalVM Demos

-This repository contains demo applications and benchmarks written in Java, JavaScript, Python, R, Ruby, and other JVM languages like Kotlin and Scala.
+This repository contains demo applications and benchmarks written in Java, JavaScript, Python, R, Ruby, and other JVM languages such as Kotlin and Scala.
-These applications are illustrating the diverse capabilities of [GraalVM](http://graalvm.org).
+These applications illustrate the diverse capabilities of [GraalVM](http://graalvm.org).

-The demos are sorted by a framework, by a programming language, or by a technology.
+The demos are sorted by framework, by programming language, or by technology.
-Every folder contains demo sources and the instructions on how to run a particular demo are in its README.md.
+Each directory contains demo sources and the instructions on how to run a particular demo are in its _README.md_ file.
-To get started, clone or download this repository, enter the demo folder, and follow steps in the README.md.
+To get started, clone or download this repository, enter the demo directory, and follow steps in the _README.md_ file.

 ```